PreCure Splash Star

-PreCure Splash Star (ふたりはプリキュア Splash Star, Futari wa Purikyua Supurasshu Sutā), also known as Pretty Cure Splash Star, is a Japanese anime television series produced by Toei Animation that aired on TV Asahi between February 5, 2006 and January 28, 2007.
+PreCure Splash Star (ふたりはプリキュア Splash Star, Futari wa Purikyua Supurasshu Sutā), sometimes written as Pretty Cure Splash☆Star, (Note: Toei will occasionally include a "☆" in the title, like how depicted in its logo.) is a Japanese anime television series produced by Toei Animation that aired on TV Asahi between February 5, 2006, and January 28, 2007.
 It is the third series in Izumi Todo's Pretty Cure metaseries, and follows a new story different from the previous two series that features the second generation of Cures.
 The series is directed by Toshiaki Komura, who previously directed Kinnikuman Nisei.
 The character designs were done by Akira Inagami, who previously worked on the character designs for the previous installments.
+It was succeeded by Yes!
+PreCure 5 and Yes!
+PreCure 5 Go Go!s time slot.
 The series' main motif is based on Nature, with its concept deriving from the Japanese idiom "flower, bird, wind, moon" (花鳥風月, kachōfūgetsu), which symbolizes the beauty of nature and the traditional themes of natural beauty in Japanese aesthetics.

 Plot

 Saki Hyuga and Mai Mishou met for the first time when they were both nine years old, after they followed two glowing balls that flew towards the Sky Tree, a big tree situated atop a mountain in their town.
 Five years later, they reunite at the Sky Tree and meet Flappy and Choppy, spirits from the Land of Fountains who reveal that they were the glowing balls they saw that day and that they were chosen to protect the Fountains hidden in their world, which they refer to as the Land of Fountains.
 Through Flappy and Choppy's power, Saki and Mai become Cure Bloom and Cure Egret respectively, and later on gain new forms called Cure Bright and Cure Windy from the power of the two spirits Moop and Fuup.
 Together, they fight against Dark Fall, who are searching for the Fountain of Sun, the last of the seven fountains that are connected to the World Tree - the source of life in all worlds.
 The leader of Dark Fall has set his sights on the Tree, and it is the Pretty Cure's job to protect it.

 In the Splash Star movie, Sirlion, a warrior from Dark Fall, opens up a gateway to the Land of Clocks using directions from Mai.
 He plans to freeze time by halting the Eternal (Infinite) Clock, which will cut off everyone's future.
 Saki and Mai were in disagreement after Saki overslept and Mai wandered into a nearby clock store, causing them to miss the sign-up for the karaoke singing contest.
 After being thrown into an endless maze, Saki and Mai have to work together to solve the maze's puzzles.